benkatzir/Morse-Password-Retriever/README.md

 We took a systematic approach in building Morse Password Retriever:
 - We discovered how to download the Arduino IDE onto one of our local machines.
-- We discovered how to write Arduino sketches in C++ and how to download sketches onto the board via a USB connection.
+- We discovered how to write Arduino sketches in Arduino Language and how to download sketches onto the board via a USB connection.
 - We did research into Morse code and defined DOT_DURATION, DASH_DURATION, GAP_DURATION, LETTER_GAP, and WORD_GAP in milliseconds.
 - We used ChatGPT to write us blink sequences for each character in Morse Code using our blinkLED function.
 - We worked on a user-friendly UI which is accessed through the Serial Monitor of the Arduino IDE to let the user input and receive Morse responses from the Arduino Uno unit.

 ## Challenges we ran into

-By far the hardest challenge was to create the UI which allows the user to select between two different methods because we had to get used to collecting and processing input differently than we normally do in regular C++ code.
+By far the hardest challenge was to create the UI which allows the user to select between two different methods because we had to get used to collecting and processing input differently than we normally do in regular C++ code (Arduino Language is almost like C++).
 Writing and debugging the UI menu available to the user on the serial port took the bulk of the time.

 ## Accomplishments that we're proud of